AztecProtocol/barretenberg/README.md

 ### Bootstrap

-The bootstrap script will build both the native and wasm versions of barretenberg:
+The bootstrap script will build both the native and wasm versions of Barretenberg:

 ```bash
 cd cpp